Left and Center: Charlotte circa, 1981

 Authorities believe that Long may have been a serial killer and may have more victims.
 Long is a suspect in the Wyoming disappearances of Deborah Rae Meyer and Carlene Brown who both went missing separately in the summer of 1974 and have never been found.
 He’s also a suspect in the murders of Christy Gross, who vanished with Carlene, and Jayleen Dawn Banker.

 At the time of her disappearance, Charlotte enjoyed poetry and rollerskating.
 After her disappearance, her mother kept Charlottes bedroom the same way it had been since for 8 years.
-Authorities believe that both Charlotte and Cinda was kidnapped and killed the day they vanished and that their bodies are still in Oklahoma but might be unrecoverable.
+Authorities believe that both Charlotte and Cinda was kidnapped and killed the day they vanished.
+They believe that their bodies are still in Oklahoma but might be unrecoverable.
 Cinda and Charlottes cases remain unsolved.

 If you have any information concerning this case, please contact: